ohhhhhwhen/2-Responsive-Portfolio/README.md

 * [Key Notes](#key-notes)

 ## Assignment info
-This project is simple Lorem ipsum dolor generator.
+This assignment is for us to get familiar with bootstrap.
+Learning about row and colums that are involved in a container.
+Understanding the flow and grid layout of bootstap and HTML/CSS.

 ## Technologies
 Project is created with:
-* Bootdtrsp v4.4
+* Bootstrap v4.4
 * Visual Studios Code (HTML/CSS)
 * Google